soccernee/decentralized_federated_learning/README.md

 ## To-Do-List

-- [x] Nodes connect to Leader
+- [x] Nodes can connect to any node to find the leader
+- [x] Nodes registers with the Leader
 - [x] Leader connects to all (other) nodes
 - [x] Leader maintains list of active nodes
-- [x] Leader sends heartbeat to nodes (which includes active list of nodes)
+- [x] Leader sends heartbeat to nodes (which includes active list of nodes & model weights)
+- [x] Leader removes node from active list if heartbeat fails
-- [ ] Leader election if leader goes down
+- [x] Leader election if leader goes down
-- [ ] Base ML training per node
+- [x] Base ML training per node
-- [ ] Nodes send updated model weights to Leader
+- [x] Nodes send updated model weights to Leader
-- [ ] Leader aggregates weights and pushes update to all nodes

 ## Setup